vadimirtlach/data-collators/README.md

 This Data Collator was used in the [Stable Diffusion - Image to Prompts](https://www.kaggle.com/competitions/stable-diffusion-image-to-prompts) competition.

+### Features

+- Provides a flexible and easy-to-use API for creating custom data collators.
+- Offers pre-implemented data collators for some Deep Learning tasks.
+- Includes utilities for converting dictionary keys from singular to plural, making the transition from sample-wise names to batch-wise easier.
+- Supports Dynamic Padding of sequences to optimize batch size and improve training efficiency.

 ### Pre-implemented data collators

 The Data Collators library provides pre-implemented data collators for some Deep Learning tasks.